-Despite the pressures the Council's revenue budgets face investment in the Council's assets, to maintain income generating assets, provide new income generating assets and support service delivery is still critical.
-The Council's capital strategy plans to deliver projects to the value of £89m over the next five years, with £69m estimated to be spent in 2021/22.
-This includes significant investment in the Council's key strategic projects notably the Western Growth Corridor development, the construction of an extra care facility at De Wint Court in addition to further investment on Council dwellings and Council buildings, including the construction of new council housing.
+Despite the pressures our revenue budgets face, investment in our assets, to maintain income generation, provide new income generating assets, support service delivery and to act as a catalyst in the local economy is still critical.
+Our capital strategy plans to deliver projects to the value of £93m over the next five years, with £41m estimated to be spent in 2022/23.
+This includes significant investment in the Council's key strategic projects notably the Western Growth Corridor development in addition to further investment on Council dwellings and Council buildings, including the construction of new council housing.

-In addition, the Council has also been successful in securing £19m for the proposed Town Deal Programme.
+In addition, we have also been successful in securing £19m for the Lincoln Town Deal Programme.
 The Programme includes proposals to deliver long term economic growth in the City and includes contributions to schemes to be delivered by the Council of c£7m.
 These proposed schemes will play a huge part in supporting the economic recovery of the City post pandemic.